Storage on Klone

 Data Lifecycle

 Users leaving UW should plan to remove or secure their data to prevent the exposure of confidential information and to keep the system organized.
-Unsecured data may expose sensitive research findings or personal data while unused or leftover data may impact the system performance for other users.
-To prevent this from happening, you have the option to "will" your data to another user or to transfer the data away.
+Unsecured data may expose sensitive research findings while unused or leftover data may impact the system performance for other users.
+To prevent this from happening, you have the option to "will" your data to another user or to transfer the data to an external device.
 Listed below are various scenarios and recommended methods for removing and passing down data:

 1. Changing File Ownership To Your Principal Investigator